Brock Aynsley

-Brock Aynsley is a Canadian former professional football player.
-He was a Canadian all-star and Grey Cup champion wide receiver who played eight seasons in the Canadian Football League, winning a Grey Cup Championship.
+Brock Aynsley (born January 18, 1950) is a Canadian former professional football player.
+He was a Canadian all-star and Grey Cup champion wide receiver who played eight seasons in the Canadian Football League (CFL), winning a Grey Cup Championship.

 Graduating from Washington State University, Aynsley signed with his home province's BC Lions, playing 31 games for them over 3 years and catching 50 passes for 784 yards and one touchdown.
 Moving to the Montreal Alouettes for nearly 3 seasons, he would play 41 games with 79 receptions for 1588 yards and 9 touchdowns.
 His best year was 1977 when he was an all-star and won the Grey Cup with the Larks.
 He then played parts of 3 seasons with the Hamilton Tiger-Cats; 19 games with 30 catches for 492 yards and 4 touchdowns.
 He finished his career with 9 games with the Winnipeg Blue Bombers, snagging 5 passes for 74 yards.

 His career totals are 100 games, 164 receptions, 2938 yards, a 17.9 yard per reception average, a 105 yard touchdown pass, and 14 touchdowns.